Private medical insurance

 If you have a complaint about private medical insurance, talk to your insurer first.
 They need to have the chance to put things right.
 They have to give you their final response within 8 weeks for most types of complaint.

 If you’re unhappy with their response, or if they don’t respond, let us know.
-We’ll check your complaint is something we can deal with and, if it is, we’ll investigate to understand what happened and what went wrong.
+We’ll check your complaint is something we can deal with, and if it is, we’ll investigate to understand what happened and what, if anything, went wrong.

 Find out more about how to complain.